MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 ### Operational Excellence considerations include

 - **Simplified provisioning and management experience integrated with Azure**: The cloud-based deployment in Azure provides a wizard-driven interface that shows you how to create an Azure Local instance.
 Similarly, Azure simplifies the process of managing Azure Local instances and Azure Arc VMs.
 You can automate the portal-based deployment of the Azure Local instance by using the ARM template.
-This template provides consistency and automation to deploy Azure Local at scale, specifically in edge scenarios such as retail stores or manufacturing sites that require an Azure Local instance to run business-critical workloads.
+This template provides consistency and automation to deploy Azure Local at scale.
+This is crucial in retail stores or manufacturing sites that require an Azure Local instance to run business-critical workloads.
 See [recommendations for enabling automation](/azure/well-architected/operational-excellence/enable-automation) for more information.

 - **Automation capabilities for Virtual Machines**: Azure Local provides a wide range of automation capabilities for managing workloads.
 For example, with the automated deployment of Azure Arc VMs using Azure CLI, ARM, Bicep, or Terraform templates.
 Virtual Machine OS updates using Azure Arc Extension for Updates and Azure Update Manager to update Azure Local instance machines.
 You can run Azure CLI commands locally from one of the Azure Local machines or remotely using Cloud Shell, or a management computer.
 Integration with Azure Automation and Azure Arc facilitates a wide range of automation scenarios for VM workloads through Azure Arc extensions.
 Review [recommendations for using infrastructure as code](/azure/well-architected/operational-excellence/infrastructure-as-code-design) for additional information.

 - **Strict change control procedures**: These procedures require that all changes are tested and validated in a representative test environment before implementation in production.
-All changes submitted to the weekly change advisory board process must include a detailed implementation plan (or link to source code), risk level score, a comprehensive rollback plan, post-release testing and verification, and clear success criteria for a change to be reviewed or approved.
+All changes submitted to the weekly change advisory board process must include an implementation plan or link to source code, risk level score, rollback plan, post-release tests, and clear success criteria for a change to be reviewed or approved.
 See [Recommendations for safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments).

 - **Configure robust monitoring and logging**: Using [Azure Local Insights](/azure-stack/hci/manage/monitor-hci-single-23h2) and [Azure Virtual Desktop Insights](/azure/virtual-desktop/whats-new-insights), you can capture detailed metrics and logs for the platform and workload.
 These insights help identify performance issues and improve operational response times.